Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 A link is provided to her full disclosure, but users are put on alert that there is some sort of affiliate relationship in place:

 Here's how A Relaxed Gal includes her affiliate disclosure.
-It's located at the very top of her posts so you can notice it easily.
-She links her full disclosure to the short notice so that users can find out more information easily.
+It's located towards the top of her posts, usually under the introduction and main featured image so you can notice it fairly easily if you make it that far into the post:

 If you receive any form of compensation for affiliate links or relationships on your website or blog, you need to: